 Here at MTB Gear Box, we definitely recommend wearing a visor while out mountain biking for several reasons.
 It does shield your eyes and face from the sun, dirt, mud and branches.

-But also, big brand helmets such as Bell, Giro, Fox and Specialized have put a lot of money and time into researching the optimum design and shaped for the highest level of protection for their riders.
+Big brand helmets such as Bell, Giro, and Fox have put a lot of time and money into researching the optimum design.
+Hence they have shaped for the highest level of protection for their riders.
 And all of their mountain bike helmets will come with a visor.

 Mountain bike visors come with the vast majority of mountain bike helmets.
-Whether you purchase a fixed visor or an adjustable one, you can be sure that the designers of the helmet have put thought into the size of the visor and it will not obstruct your vision 99% of the time.
+Whether you purchase a fixed visor or an adjustable one, you can be sure that the designers of the helmet have put thought into the size of the visor.
 They definitely provide a fair bit protection, and you generally will never notice it is there.
 They are light, make the helmet look good, and provide very useful when riding into the sun!

 If you still need a bit of help in deciding on the type of mountain bike helmet is for you, see our other posts,